mnsrv/mansurov.me/src/index.md

     </div>
     <div class="work-experience">
       <div class="work-experience-title">
-        BS in Computer Science at RSU of Oil and Gas
+        Bachelor of Computer Science at RSU of Oil and Gas
       </div>
       <div class="work-experience-description">
         <i>Use of Multi-Agent Systems in the Oil and Gas Industry</i>